 7. Run the SFC Utility (System File Checker)

-This is another potential simple fix for a WMI Provider Host high CPU usage.
+This is another potential simple fix.
 The Windows system file checker can identify corrupt files in your Windows 10 directories.
 To apply this:

 - First, click on or press the Windows icon + R. Use the drop-down arrow to find cmd.exe or simply type that text into the window.
 You are now in the Command Prompt area.